 Your real estate agent can help guide you through many of these considerations.
 As you look at homes, imagine what it would be like to live in that house.

 Once you’ve found a home, it’s time to make an offer.

 Your real estate agent can help you understand the market, make a smart offer, and negotiate a final home purchase agreement.

-Home purchase agreements are usually contingent upon having financing.
-A mortgage pre-approval from your credit union can streamline the home-buying process.
-It’s important to tell your mortgage loan officer as soon as you sign a purchase agreement.
+Home purchase agreements are usually contingent upon having financing, so a preapproval from your credit union can streamline the home-buying process.
+Remember, it’s important to tell your mortgage loan officer as soon as you sign a purchase agreement!